mauritssilvis/challenges/java/executable_jar_maven/README.md

 I partly documented these problems in the [Issues and solutions](../basic_maven_project_intellij_idea#2-issues-and-solutions) section of [Setting up a basic Maven project using IntelliJ IDEA](../basic_maven_project_intellij_idea).

 Additional problems may occur when trying to execute a JAR created using Maven.
-I describe these problems, here, including possible solutions.
+I describe the problems related to the [Maven JAR plugin](#21-maven-jar-plugin-issues), including possible solutions.

 ### 2.1 Maven JAR plugin issues